What Is DEET And How Does It Repel Bugs

 DEET irritates eyes and mucous membranes.
 Don’t apply near the eyes and mouth.
 Do not apply on broken skin or on sunburns.

 In some cases, the substance can cause skin irritation and allergic reactions like redness, rash, and swelling.
-In rare cases, the substance can also cause epileptic seizures.
-The excessive reactions may be caused by exposure to the eyes, broken skin, inhalation, and ingestion.
+In rare cases, the substance can also cause and epileptic seizures.
+The excessive reactions may be caused by exposure to the eyes, broken skin, by inhalation, and ingestion.

 Ingestion can lead to seizures.
 It was also reported that children under 16 years of age suffered from brain damage and seizures after ingesting DEET and extensive application of repellents.

-The substance is very toxic to aquatic organisms, don’t use it near water or if you intend to go into the water for a swim.
+The substance is very toxic to aquatic organisms, don’t use near water or if you intend to go into the water for a swim.

 Remains in the air as a mist or vapor when sprayed.
 It must be broken down by the atmosphere.
 The time it takes to break down is controlled by temperature, humidity, and wind.